-Wyoming is an outdoor lover’s paradise any time of year and is well-known for its world-class ski resorts, but that’s not all there is to do here in the cold season.
-Whether you want to hit the backcountry slopes, see the quieter side of a national park, or experience a relaxing getaway at a hot springs resort, Wyoming has something to offer.
-Here are five of our best reasons why you should plan a trip to the Cowboy State this winter.
+Wyoming is an outdoor lover’s paradise any time of year and is well-known for its world-class ski resorts, but that’s not all a Wyoming winter has to offer.
+Whether you want to hit the backcountry slopes, see the quieter side of a national park, or experience a relaxing getaway at a hot springs resort, Wyoming’s snowy season has something for you.
+Here are five of our best reasons why you should plan a trip to Wyoming this winter.

 From low-key sleigh rides to challenging backcountry skiing, there is something for everyone in Wyoming in the winter.
 And if you venture to the southwest corner of the state, you’ll find the oldest sand dunes in North America—without an ocean in sight!